What is the future of India's #MeToo movement? | DW | 05.03.2021

 However, making these discussions part of the public discourse itself has been a huge victory for survivors.

-It is important to note that before #MeToo in India, law student Raya Sarkar had come up with a list of alleged sexual harassers in academia back in 2017.
+It is important to note that before the #MeToo movement took off in India, law student Raya Sarkar had come up with a list of alleged sexual harassers in academia back in 2017.

 The list had drawn mixed reactions from women in India.
 Many leading Indian feminists criticized it and recommended adherence to due process in cases of sexual assault and harassment.

-"If due process were done with integrity, the victims would not have approached me in the first place," Sarkar had told DW back then.
+"If due process were done with integrity, the victims would not have approached me in the first place," Sarkar told DW at the time.

 She reiterated the failure of due process, which allowed predatory behavior from powerful men to go unchecked.